iwanders/micro_hap/README.md

 - Enumeration of the device works.
 - Read and Writes over the HAP session work.
 - Services & Characeristics can be defined out-of-crate.
-- Status number updates and adveritising.
+- Status number updates and advertising.

+While this is a (relatively?) feature-complete implementation, it has not been thoroughly tested or checked for correctness and security.
+Using [matter](https://en.wikipedia.org/wiki/Matter_(standard)) may be a more modern communication protocol to use instead, if your hardware can support that.

 ## Testing
 The main test for the BLE transport right now is in [./micro_hap/src/ble/test.rs](./micro_hap/src/ble/test.rs).